The Solution for Typical Outlook Problems

-Users running Microsoft Exchange Server either “on premises” or as part of their Microsoft 365 instance can create a personal archive (an In-Situ or In-Place archive) for any user mailbox (or have it done by the IT administrator), and thus achieve the maximum possible level of integration of the archiving functionality in Exchange Server and Microsoft Outlook.
+The archive mailbox in Microsoft 365 is a separate mailbox with its own storage capacity to which emails can be moved.
+In Microsoft Exchange Server on premises, a similar feature is available to users.
+This archive mailbox must be set up by an administrator.
 This type of archiving can, however, place a substantial additional burden on the IT infrastructure and this can be a challenge for small and mid-sized businesses, in particular.
 Compared with archiving with Exchange Online or a third-party solution, the email retention options can be quite limited here.
 What’s more, requirements in terms of email compliance are difficult to meet as this is merely a case of expanding the existing mailbox storage.

 Users of Microsoft 365 are given an online archive that is displayed as a separate mailbox in the left pane of Outlook.
+Administrators can apply their own archiving and retention policies.
 You can use the mailbox to retain older emails over time and thus keep the size of your primary Outlook mailbox manageable.
 This function is included only in specific Microsoft 365 plans, however, and may need to be added as a paid service.

 Why Are Microsoft’s Native Archiving Functions Not Enough?